Cougars vs. Tigers: Second Round Betting Trends, Record ATS, Home/Road Splits

 - This season, Houston has won 24 of its 27 games, or 88.9%, when favored by at least -250 on the moneyline.

-- The moneyline for this contest implies a 71.4% chance of a victory for Houston.
+- The moneyline for this contest implies a 71.4% chance of a victory for the Cougars.

 Houston vs. Auburn Over/Under Stats